-A warning to the thousands of travellers heading to one of the hottest new destinations - Colombia.
+A warning to the thousands of travellers heading to Colombia.
 The country's leaders have made enormous progress in ridding the nation of drug lords and violent gangs, but danger still lurks.
 The independent (English language) news organisation Colombia Reports reported in 2011 that violent criminal gangs in Bogota were targeting tourists in their hostels.
 Colombia Reports has given us permission to reproduce Jim Glade's report.

 Take heed and take care when in Bogota.